2018 Festival Info

 Our guest speakers will be Jim Streeter, Town of Groton lifelong resident, former mayor, and town historian, and Steve Jones, UConn Avery Point professor, editor, and “literate boatman,” will share the history of crossing the Thames River between New London and Groton.
 This tour coincides with the Connecticut Maritime Heritage Festival, celebrating the state’s maritime heritage and spirit of innovation with activities along the Port of New London waterfront (ctmaritimefest.com)

 6 p.m. – 9 p.m.
-“Swingin’ on the Pier” on Custom House Pier.
+“Swingin’ on the Pier” at Hygienic Arts.
 Enjoy swing dancing lessons for one hour courtesy of Roger Orshal, Dance Instructor.

 6 p.m. – 7 p.m.
 Swing dance lesson